 The sample for the Travel Survey consists of a systematic random sample of addresses selected from the Pointer Database.
 The Pointer Database is managed by Land & Property Services (LPS) and Ordnance Survey Northern Ireland (OSNI) with input from Royal Mail.
 This is the most up-to-date listing of private households and is made available to the Northern Ireland Statistics and Research Agency for research purposes.
 People living in institutions (though not in private households in such institutions) are excluded.
-A total of 145 addresses were selected for interview each month for the Travel Survey.
+From January 2016 to February 2018, a total of 145 addresses were selected for interview each month for the Travel Survey.
+This increased to 160 addresses per month from March 2018.